manfredmuth/gpx-viewer/docs/3-argo.md

 # ArgoCD

-In case you skipped the previous steps - no worries - this should work from here out of the box.

 We will install the application with help of ArgoCD and for this purpose we first need an ArgoCD installation.
 * We will install ArgoCD as operator
 * The operator will reside in the namespace which will have your app later (we do so in order to avoid RBAC and role binding difficulties)